 So what are the essential car maintenance checks that beginners should know?

 Here is a checklist I’ve put together for advice:

-- Car servicing and maintenance – It’s recommended you put your car in for a service as a minium each year.
+- Car servicing and maintenance – It’s recommended you put your car in for a service as a minimum each year.
 More often if you do high mileage.
 An oil change is completed in this service which helps to protect the engine.
-The body work and tyres are also checked over for safety.
+The bodywork and tyres are also checked over for safety.
 Simpler checks such as washer fluid level and wiper blade condition you can do yourself.

 - Battery and exhaust – In the Winter your battery will need more pulling power to start the engine in the cold weather, so keep an eye on its condition.
 You don’t want to be stranded anywhere.
 Exhausts are one part of the car that seem to corrode faster than others.
 I’ve had to replace a few over the years.
 If you don’t check them ever so often they can fall off and this is a danger to you and other road users.

 - MOT test – Every car over 3 years old will need an MOT test each year to check the condition and safety of the car.

 All of these snippets of advice are there to protect you and other road users.
 You could also end up with costly car repair bills if you don’t keep up with your car’s maintenance.

 Thanks for stopping by today, I hope you have found this post useful.

 You may like my memories on buying my first car.